shreystechtips/pythonbytes/projects/sudoku/README.md

 of lists.
 For now though let's consider this a good start and move on to the actual rules of Sudoku.

-The rules of Sudoku answer the question 'What numbermust be in each empty cell?':
+The rules of Sudoku answer the question 'What number must be in each empty cell?':

 - The number in a cell must not duplicate any other cell in its row
 - The number in a cell must not duplicate any other cell in its column